collapsed-stacks/startups/questions/13354/why-don-t-local-businesses-buy-online-advertising.md

 - posted by: [h22](https://stackexchange.com/users/167824/h22) on 2017-09-23
 - score: 1

-<p>Online advertisement for local business absolutely requires advertisement engine capable of showing ads only for the customers that are close enough to be serviced.
-This is especially true for the business where the client must come to place, you cannot just drive 100+ km to him yourself.</p>
+Online advertisement for local business absolutely requires advertisement engine capable of showing ads only for the customers that are close enough to be serviced.
+This is especially true for the business where the client must come to place, you cannot just drive 100+ km to him yourself.

-<p>The acceptable area can easily be as small as a single town, and the usual IP-address based filtering for the area so small may not be reliable and complex to setup.
-Or at least that is many believe.</p>
+The acceptable area can easily be as small as a single town, and the usual IP-address based filtering for the area so small may not be reliable and complex to setup.
+Or at least that is many believe.